jen729w/learn.johnnydecimal.com/docs/language-spec/index.md

 User-defined metadata is allowed under any **project**, **area**, **category**, or **ID**.
 It becomes the metadata for whichever item is its immediate parent.

 Metadata is shown as a dash, a space, a key name, a colon, a space, and a value.
-The key name may not contain any punctuation other than an underscore unless it is surrounded in "double quotes".
-The value can be UTF-16 string.
+The key name may not contain any punctuation other than an underscore unless it is surrounded in "double quotes", in which case it can contain anything you like.
+The value can be a UTF-16 string.
 (Treat it like a JavaScript object, basically.)

+Key names are case-sensitive.

 Multiple entries are allowed.

 ```
 00-09 Area
       - Note: this is metadata.
-The key name is 'note', and the value
+The key name is 'Note', and the value
               is this string of text that you are reading.
-      - Also_a_note: valid.
+      - Also_a_note: OK.
-      - "Key name with space": valid.
+      - "Key name with space": OK.
-      - 9waysToDoAThing: valid.
+      - 9waysToDoAThing: OK.
-      - Error-no-dashes: invalid.
+      - Error-no-dashes: error.
+      - Error no spaces: error.
 ```

 ```